geogardenclub/geogardenclub.github.io/docs/user-guide/plantings.md

 ## Create a planting

-To define a Planting, first go to the Garden view of your Home screen, then click on the Details button for the garden, which takes you to the Timeline view of the Garden Details screen.
+To define a Planting, first go to the Garden view of your Home screen, then tap the Details button for the garden, which takes you to the Timeline view of the Garden Details screen.
 For example, here is the Timeline view in the Garden Details screen for an example garden:

 <img width="300" src="/img/user-guide/garden-details-alderwood.png"/>

-Now click the "+" button, which gives you the option to define a new Planting or Bed:
+Now tap the "+" button, which gives you the option to define a new Planting or Bed:

 <img width="300" src="/img/user-guide/garden-details-alderwood-plus-button.png"/>

-Click the "+ Planting" button to bring up the Create Planting Screen:
+Tap the "+ Planting" button to bring up the Create Planting Screen:

 <img width="300" src="/img/user-guide/create-planting.png"/>